qiuyuezhibo/qiuyuezhibo.github.io/_pages/about.md

 - **Courses:**  Advanced Linear Systems, Advanced Operating Systems, Data Science, Advanced Computer Network, Deep Learning System Design and Simulation and 8 others.

 - **Project:** Suspicious Spam Filtering Using Explainable Artificial Intelligence.

+# 🔥 News
+- *2021.08*: I arrive in Abu Dhabi, UAE, and start my master's career there!
+- *2021.07*: 👨‍🎓👨‍🎓 I get my bachelor’s degree with honors!
+- *2021.03*: 🎉🎉 I acquire a qualification of postgraduate recommendation, and decide to pursue my master’s degree in Kalifa University!
+- *2020.08*: 🎉🎉 I am awarded outstanding student by NWPU for three consecutive years!
+- *2020.08*: 🥈🥈 I join the National University of Singapore Suzhou Institute as an exchange student and start my Final Year Project for my Bachelor!

 ✨ Technical Skills
 ================